 Strategic Options · Country Guide

-Bulgaria: Golden Visa — The Cheapest Path to EU Citizenship
+Bulgaria: Golden Visa — Permanent Residence with a Path to EU Citizenship

 The only EU member state offering permanent residency from €512,000 with a clear path to citizenship.
 Schengen access since January 2025, Euro adoption since January 2026, and the lowest tax rates in the EU.
 From fund structures to hidden risks — a data-driven, transparent guide.